 About me

-I am a neurodiverse academic from a non-traditional background who previously worked as a musician before studying psychology.
-My primary research interests include the psychology of conspiracy theories, online misinformation, reasoning biases, and non-clinical traits associated with individual differences in social cognition (e.g., non-clinical autism-like traits & schizotypal traits).
+I am a neurodiverse academic who worked as a musician before studying psychology.
+My primary research interests include the psychology of conspiracy theories, online misinformation, and human reasoning.
+I also investigate personality traits associated with differences in social cognitive functioning (e.g., non-clinical autism-like traits & schizotypal traits).

 Teaching

-I have experience teaching a range of undergraduate and postgraduate classes, including Clinical Neuropsychology, Cognitive Psychology, Social Psychology, Individual Differences, Biological psychology and Developmental psychology.
+I am an experienced lecturer and teacher, having taught on a range of undergraduate and postgraduate classes.
+These include Clinical Neuropsychology, Cognitive Psychology, Social Psychology, Individual Differences, and Biological psychology.
 I also have experience supervising final-year undergraduate psychology projects.

 Research